 By far and away, our most popular trade insurance policy is Public Liability Insurance.
 This bad boy is there to protect your business if you come into contact with members of the public or third parties.
 Should your line of work cause some form of injury, damage or accidental death, you may be liable to pay a beefy compensation bill.

 At Rhino Trade Insurance, we offer a fantastic package for various levels of cover.
-You could protect yourself with £1 million, £2 million, £5 million or £10 million worth of indemnity.
+You could protect yourself with £1 million, £2 million or £5 million worth of indemnity.
 What’s more, our policies are very straightforward, with a standard £500 excess for any claim to isn’t a result of the use of direct heat.
 You can also upgrade your policy at any time without facing any daft admin fees!

 Situations when public liability insurance is needed:

 Imagine Dave the Plumber is contracted to work on a customer’s home.
 He has fantastic reviews and comes with plenty of experience.
 Anyone can have a bad day, and sadly Dave forgets to turn the water off before ripping out the old bathroom.
 He damaged a pipe and caused a massive leak that could impact the property’s structural integrity.

 As long as Dave has Public Liability Insurance at a good level of coverage, he will be covered for any oncoming claim or compensation to fix the damage caused at the property.